 To Make the Ribs

-Add the meat and refrigerate 1-3 days.
+- Add the meat and refrigerate a minimum of six hours.
+Overnight is best.
 If you plan to make the dipping sauce this is the perfect time to start it so the flavors can develop.

 To Make the Dipping Sauce